-An LHD is a mid sized (up to 60 tonne) underground mining vehicle that loads, hauls and dumps (hence its name) metaliferous ore from an open stope (where there is broken rock) to a crusher or waiting truck to be transported to the surface.
+An LHD is a mid-sized (up to 60 tonnes) underground mining vehicle that loads, hauls and dumps (hence its name) metalliferous ore from an open stope (where there is broken rock) to a crusher or waiting truck to be transported to the surface.
 Since the roof of the tunnel in open stope areas is unstable, this type of operation presents a number of safety issues and provides a perfect opportunity for automation.
 Our aim in this project was to automate the haulage and dumping cycle for an LHD.

 The LHD project was split into 4 phases: